Swetlanda/happy-belly/README.md

 # Bugs and Issues
-- I plan to improve performace by suing teh correctly generated images rathen that jpg as currently.
+- I plan to improve performace by using the correctly generated images rather that jpgs as currently.
-- I also had a bag related to tags that could appear in recipe description - they are related to Summernotes, I've tried to remove them but they could appear depdnding on how the infirmation is added to recipes.
-This shoudl be sfixed in future release.
+- I discovered a bug related to tags appearing in the recipe description, ingredients, and instructions fields due to Summernote's handling.
+While I've implemented code to remove these tags, they may still appear depending on how the content is added.
+This will be addressed in a future release.

 <img src="static/images/documentation/bug_tags.png" alt="bug_tags" width="550">

+- The website should be also tested on different browsers and actual mobile phones to improve responsivness.

 # Deployment
 - I followed the Django Deployment Instructions 2024 provided by the Code Institute.
-- Repository was created in Git
+- Repository was created in Git.
-- Deployed to Heroku
+- Deployed to Heroku with Debug = False.
-- Connected Secret Keys to config vars
+- Connected Secret Keys to config vars.
-- Connected Code Institute PostGres Database
+- Connected Code Institute PostGres Database.

 # Resources
-- **Code Institute LMS**
+- **Code Institute LMS and SME sessions**
 - **Color palettes**: for creating a color palette for the project.
 [Color palette](https://colorpalettes.net/color-palette-2314/).
 - **Design Your Way**: for information about fonts.
 [Fonts](https://www.designyourway.net/blog/bodoni-font-pairing/)
 - **Techsini**: for creating mock ups.
 [Mock ups](https://techsini.com/multi-mockup/index.php)